Noah Weinberg: Aish HaTorah

 After a few years, Weinberg broke away from the partnership over a difference in educational philosophy.
 He believed that the times called for the call up of "kiruv soldiers"—people who would be given a few years of basic education training, and then sent out to give introductory classes to other young Jews at risk of assimilation and intermarriage.
 Weinberg established Aish HaTorah with five students in a small apartment in Jerusalem's Old City in 1974.
 In addition to its Jerusalem headquarters, Weinberg helped establish an Aish HaTorah branch in St. Louis in 1979.
 The organization later grew to 30 branches worldwide.

 In 1985, Weinberg launched the Discovery Seminar, a multi-day seminar designed to introduce proofs of God's existence to audiences all over the world.
 The organization claims that the seminar has been presented to over 100,000 people worldwide.
 That same year, Weinberg launched the Jerusalem Fellowships, which brought college age Jewish people to Israel.

 In 2001, Weinberg founded the Hasbara Fellowships program to bring university students to Israel for an intensive two-week Israel activism training course.

 In recognition of Aish HaTorah, the Israeli government awarded Weinberg the last two building sites adjacent to the Western Wall.
 In 1996, he dedicated his newly designed yeshiva as the central location for Aish HaTorah's manpower and leadership training programs.

-Personal life
+Personal life and death

 Weinberg married Denah Goldman, and established their first home in the Mea Shearim neighborhood of Jerusalem.
 In 1967, they moved into a new apartment in the Kiryat Sanz neighborhood.
 His older brother Yaakov was rosh yeshiva of Yeshivas Ner Yisroel in Baltimore.
 His nephew, son of his sister Chava Leah, was Shimshon Dovid Pincus.

-Death

 Weinberg was diagnosed with lung cancer in 2007.
 He died on February 5, 2009.

-Weinberg left behind his wife Denah, 12 children and more than 100 grandchildren and great-grandchildren.
+He was survived by his wife Denah, twelve children and more than 100 grandchildren and great-grandchildren.
+Denah died on Sunday evening, 12 March 2023.